John Thompson (1749–1823): Biography

 Thompson was born in Litchfield in the Connecticut Colony on March 20, 1749.
 He attended the common schools, and at the age of fourteen moved with his parents to Stillwater, where he became a farmer.
 Thompson served in the American Revolution as a captain, and commanded a company of the 13th Regiment of Albany County Militia, including participation in the Battles of Saratoga.
 He was appointed a justice of the peace in 1788 and was a member of the New York State Assembly in 1788 and 1789.

-Thompson was elected as a Democratic-Republican to the Sixth Congress, serving from March 4, 1799 to March 3, 1801.
+Thompson was elected as a Democratic-Republican to the 6th Congress, serving from March 4, 1799 to March 3, 1801.
 He was a delegate to the New York State Constitutional Convention in 1801.
 In 1791 Governor George Clinton appointed him first judge of Saratoga County, and he served until 1809.

-Thompson was again elected to Congress in 1806, and he served in the Tenth and Eleventh Congresses, March 4, 1807 to March 3, 1811.
+Thompson was again elected to Congress in 1806, and he served in the 10th and 11th Congresses, March 4, 1807 to March 3, 1811.

-He died in Stillwater on September 30, 1823 and was interred at Yellow Meeting House Cemetery in Stillwater.
+He died in Stillwater on September 30, 1823, and was interred at Yellow Meeting House Cemetery in Stillwater.